m1ndkr1m3/Apocrypha/readme.md

     filepath of the custom PIC file you want to include in shellcode
 ```
 ## Custom Flag (-c --custom)
 Point this filepath to your custom PIC.
 You can use the mycustomcode.c as a template.
-It must follow 2 constraints:
+It must follow 3 constraints:
 1. The code must be in a function named "custom"
+2. getFunctionPtr(dll_name, function_name) which dynamically resolves function addresses takes djb2 hashes of the strings for the module name (unicode string) and function name (ANSI string).
+You can use djb2.py to generate djb2 hashes for this.
-2. It must be position independent (duh).
+3. It must be position independent (duh).
 Go look at the credits section at codewhitesec's HandleKatz project.
 The PDF in there (PICYourMalware.pdf) has everything you need to know.
 ## Credits
 - Implementation of PIC by https://github.com/codewhitesec/HandleKatz and all their relevant credit section folks.